vpaza/sops/content/en/docs/terminal/pafa/_index.md

 4. All aircraft are assumed release for departure **except** Red Flag and Drill departure procedures, and unless otherwise coordinated
 5. Missed approach procedures shall be instructed to climb on the standard IFR heading (runway 2L/2R: 035, runway 20L/20R: runway heading) with a climb to 5000 before switching back to the approach controller unless otherwise requested and coordinated
+6. Ski 2/20 shall be considered same runway with regards to same runway separation and wake turbulence with 2R/20L

 ### Runway selection guidance